-Business process modeling can take either of the perspectives shown by the eyes of Figure 2, but the independent perspective is clearly the choice for Open-edi.
-This leads to the concept of a business collaboration that is illustrated in Figure 3).
-Most generally, there is a value exchange between two Persons, with one assuming the role of a "buyer" thas money, desires goods or services) and the other assuming the role of a "buyer" thas money).
+collaboration that is illustrated in Figure 3).
+Most generally, there is a value exchange between two Persons, with one assuming the role of a "buyer" (has money, desires goods, services, and/or rights) and the other assuming the role of a "seller" (has goods, services, and/or rights, desires money).
 It is also possible to anchor the independent view on time, with one event being the initiating flow and the requiring event being the responding flow.
 For internal database purposes of corporate accountability, "trading partner perspective" terms are directly derivable from "independent perspective" terms.